1) I’m all set and ready to go to the Feast. What address do I enter into my GPS?

 9) Are there any other things we should not miss?

 YES!
-At 10:00 AM on Saturday morning, the Feast sponsors a 5K road race that starts one block east of the grounds (over 600 runners usually participate in 2011).
 Our “Mother Church” . . .
 The Church of the Immaculate Conception is decorated inside and out with fresh laurel and flowers and concerts are held every night of the Feast.
 Saturday afternoon is also “Senior Day” – all seniors are offered a 50% discount on the cost of dinners in the main pavilion (from Noon until 4:00 PM).
 The award winning Folkloric Dancers perform daily during the 4 days of the Feast.
 Their special interpretation of the historic dances of Madeira is not to be missed.
 They personify true Madeiran culture in dance.
 Madeira exports thousands of gallons of sweet Madeiran wine all over the world every year . . . all in bottles for quality control.
 By a special ruling of the Madeiran Parliament, the Feast is allowed to import the wine in giant oak casks.
 The fortifies Malmsey port wine is exceptional and no visit to the Feast would be complete without a toast of Madeira wine.
 The final day of the Feast is “Parade Day” with the largest and longest parade in New Bedford stepping off from Brooklawn Park at 2:00 PM on Acushnet Avenue about a mile away.
 The parade route is lined with families watching marching bands, beauty queens, military groups, and even Cydesdale horses.

 10) How much does it cost to go to the Feast?